 Additional "Stay Out, Stay Alive" information is available on the website of the federal Mine Safety and Health Administration (MSHA).

-Since 2002, the AMLU has helped to remediate more than 630 hazardous abandoned mine features, in partnership with more than two dozen local, state and federal partners.
+Since 2002, the AMLU has helped to remediate more than 1,300 hazardous abandoned mine features, in partnership with more than two dozen local, state and federal partners.
 Most AMLU projects involve the remediation of physical hazards.
 Techniques to remediate hazardous mine openings and associated debris include: wire fencing; backfills; polyurethane foam (PUF) closures; bat-compatible gates, cupolas, and culvert gates; other closures, including blasting shut, fitting with concrete plugs or steel caps, etc.; demolition of unstable structures; and removal of hazardous debris and trash.
-All work is conducted in accordance with California Environmental Quality Act (CEQA) or National Environmental Policy Act (NEPA) environmental reviews performed by the land-owning agencies.
+All work is conducted in accordance with California Environmental Quality Act (CEQA) or National Environmental Policy Act (NEPA) environmental reviews, which are performed by the land-owning agencies.

 To see some examples of AMLU Remediations, please click here.

 For a list of remediation partners, click here.